michael-borck/fbl-six-months-later/source/presentation.md

 **Industry Perspective:**

-* What AI skills do your organizations value?
+* What AI skills do your organisations value?
 * What capabilities are you seeking in graduates?
 * Where are you seeing AI transformation?
 * What mistakes do new employees make with AI?